Cantera/dev-tips/README.md

   As indicated, you may choose to run `scons test` to make sure that your code is working correctly.

   * _Stuck?_ See our more detailed [Compile Cantera & Test](https://cantera.org/compiling/configure-build-dev.html#compile-cantera-test).

+###  Editing and Compiling

+* After successfully compiling Cantera, now you can begin to make your desired changes.
+But now you need to be able to compile Cantera using terminal.

+* Open terminal and change directory to the cantera directory using `cd` command in terminal.

+* Switch into the cantera-dev virtual environment by typing the following command in terminal:

+`conda activate cantera-dev`

+*Build (compile) Cantera using the following command in terminal:

+`scons build`

+*_Tip:_ There are many other `scons` functions you can use besides `build`.
+See here in our [Configure & Build Cantera] (https://cantera.org/compiling/configure-build.html#sec-build-commands) page!

 ### _(Optional)_ Install